raspberrypilearning/mission-space-lab-creator-guide/en/step_4.md

 --- task ---

-Update your `main.py` to make use of the `datetime` library to stop your program before the 10-minute time slot has finished.
+Update your `main.py` file to make use of the `datetime` library to stop your program before the 10-minute time slot has finished.

 --- /task ---